rsperberg/rsperberg.github.io/_posts/2015-02-01-essential-js-links.md

 {% include image-no-descrip.html url="/media/2015-02-01-essential-js-links/html-imports.png" %}

 “Template, Shadow DOM, and Custom Elements enable you to build UI components easier than before.
-But it's not efficient to load each resources such as HTML, CSS and JavaScript separately.
+But it’s not efficient to load each resources such as HTML, CSS and JavaScript separately.

-“Deduping dependencies isn't easy either.
+“Deduping dependencies isn’t easy either.
 To load a library like jQuery UI or Bootstrap today requires using separate tags for JavaScript, CSS, and Web Fonts.
 Things get even more complex if you deal with Web Components with multiple dependencies.

 “HTML Imports allow you to load those resources as an aggregated HTML file.”<br />
 _By Eiji Kitamura.
 Includes 8:12 video.
 Published at webcomponents.org on January 4, 2015_